ciscowireless/wifi-dashboard/README.md

 **Wireless metrics (collected via SSH/RADKit)**
 - WNCD process utilization

+## Project status

+This is a work in progress, some items may not work in your network deployment

+Tested on Catalyst 9800 running 17.9, 17.12, and 17.15, and at scale (>10K clients)

+For versions before 17.9.5 - CSCwf78066 _may_ be a concern

+Python 3.10+

 ## Grafana Dashboard

 Grafana dashboard .json export is available in /grafana directory, import into existing Grafana installation